AutoDISC: Enhanced defect detection aided by CAD controlled robotics

-- Up to 100% volume NDI coverage using gantry deployed, CAD controlled robotics so that inspection records at any point can be accurately compared at successive maintenance downtime intervals to allow health diagnostics and prognostics.
+- Up to 100% volume NDI coverage using gantry deployed, CAD controlled robotics so that inspection records at any point can be accurately compared at successive maintenance downtime intervals; this allows health diagnostics and prognostics.

-- A step increase in current detection probability for composite defects implemented through an inference engine performing similarity analysis on spatial and temporal changes in images with coherent noise removal performed by advanced signal processing.
+- A step increase in current detection probability for composite defects.
+This is implemented through an inference engine performing similarity analysis on spatial and temporal changes in images, with coherent noise removal performed by advanced signal processing.

 - Plant Integrity Ltd

 For more information, please visit the AutoDISC website